-We were established in 1986 by the Tasmanian seafood industry as the Fishing Industry Training Board of Tasmania.
-We later became Seafood Training Tasmania trading as Seafood and Maritime Training’.
+We were first established in 1986 by the Tasmanian seafood industry as the ‘Fishing Industry Training Board of Tasmania’ and later became ‘Seafood Training Tasmania’ trading as ‘Seafood and Maritime Training’.

 James first joined SMT as a casual trainer in 2002 and was later employed as the Training Manager in 2003.
 Prior to joining SMT, James worked in the Aquaculture Maritime sectors for 10 years.

 This experience includes technical, operational and management roles undertaken in Tasmania, Interstate and Overseas.
 James current role at SMT is CEO who oversees the operational and compliance requirements of the RTO.

 Learning & Development Specialist

 Matt has worked at SMT for 10 years.
 Matt completed a PhD in Aquaculture in Launceston and has worked in the salmon industry for 2 years before making the jump across to training.

 Matt’s primary role at SMT is working with traineeships, as well as a fair bit of short course training for the aquaculture sector and assessment development for the Trade Training Centres.

 A board member of SMT for over 8 years and previously a TSIC Board Member for two terms.
 Sam is a graduate of the Tasmanian Leaders Program and recipient of the FRDC Emerging Leader’s Governance Scholarship.
 He holds a BSc Hons, Cert IV Trainer Assessor and is a GAICD.

 Sam is married with two boisterous boys and spends a lot of his time instilling his love of the sea into his children by plotting maritime adventures.